 Especially if you mix them with a bit of cheese, they really are great.
 Mozzarella works better in this recipe, as it keeps the bites soft and moist while being baked.
 When cheese is not added, I tend to fry patties/bites, because I find that they dry out no matter what.

 Another thing that helps is spraying they with cooking spray before popping them in the oven, they came out perfectly moist.
 There was no need to coat them at all with flour to become slightly golden, although I would have used some had I decided to fry them instead.

 You can call them spinach tots too, or spinach fingers.
 I chose this shape rather than patty one so that my baby could hold them better and feed herself, she’s brilliant with food.
 Not the toddler though, oh no. She didn’t even touch them, she felt offended that I even dared to offer her something like that.
 Silly mummy to think she would give them a go.
 More for the baby!

 They might be only one and a half year apart, but they are so different.
 Little one would gladly eat whatever she is offered, she loves cooked food.
 I so hope the will be that good later on too.
 And I’m secretly hoping that the older one will become less fussy in time.
 One can only hope, hey!

 When I cook for the baby I don’t add salt at all, ad to be honest I don’t think these bites need any.
 But if you’d rather add some, a quarter of a teaspoon should be more than enough, don’t forget that naturally occurring salt would be found in veggies too.
 So, how’s in for some yummy bites?

-Healthy baked Brussels sprout cheese spinach bites, a delightful finger food for all ages.
+Baked Spinach Bites with Brussels Sprouts, a delightful finger food for all ages.
 Nutritious, packed with essential vitamins and minerals, these bites make the ideal snack or easy appetizer for any occasion.

 - 1 cup Brussels sprouts